 91. Sight.
 I’m grateful to open my two beautiful eyes in the morning to see the world.

 92. Sleep.
 It helps me to reset my emotions.
 Every ending signifies a new beginning.

-93. To be simply be at rest.
+93. To simply be at rest.
 Taking a day off.
 Having spaces in life.
 Not doing anything important.
 Not rushing to somewhere else.
 Just enjoying the current moment.
-How blissful is that.
+How blissful is that?

 94. Now.
 I’m very future-oriented.
-It’s good for planning and strategizing, but sometimes it also cause stress and worries.
+It’s good for planning and strategizing, but sometimes it also causes stress and worries.
 Being able to be in the present is calming.
 I love it.

 95. Spiritual life.
-To appreciate a life beyond form is something to be grateful about.
+To appreciate life beyond form is something to be grateful for.

 96. To be alive!
 After all the illnesses I had when I was a kid, I’m still alive.
 I’m grateful that I’m still breathing, my heart is still beating and my blood is still flowing.
 Any time I feel stressed out, I remind myself to feel this aliveness in my body.